safaksenoleem/my-javascript-projects/Movie-app/README.md

 4. View poster previews of your favorite movies
 5. Searching through your favorite movies
 6. Adding your favorite movies in local storage
+7. This application is designed to be fully responsive.

 # To run the application